Grey matter: Clinical significance

 High alcohol consumption has been correlated with significant reductions in grey matter volume.
 Short-term cannabis use (30 days) is not correlated with changes in white or grey matter.
 However, several cross-sectional studies have shown that repeated long-term cannabis use is associated with smaller grey matter volumes in the hippocampus, amygdala, medial temporal cortex, and prefrontal cortex, with increased grey matter volume in the cerebellum.
 Long-term cannabis use is also associated with alterations in white matter integrity in an age-dependent manner, with heavy cannabis use during adolescence and early adulthood associated with the greatest amount of change.

 Meditation has been shown to change grey matter structure.

-Habitual playing of action video games has been reported to promote a reduction of grey matter in the hippocampus while 3D platformer games have been reported to increase grey matter in the hippocampus.
+Habitual playing of first and third-person shooter action video games has been reported to promote a reduction of grey matter in the hippocampus while 3D platformer games have been reported to increase grey matter in the hippocampus.

 Women and men with equivalent IQ scores have differing proportions of grey to white matter in cortical brain regions associated with intelligence.

 Pregnancy renders substantial changes in brain structure, primarily reductions in grey matter volume in regions subserving social cognition.
 Grey matter reductions endure for at least 2 years post-pregnancy.
 The profile of brain changes is comparable to that taking place during adolescence, a hormonally similar transitional period of life.